neha2201/Taxi_Cab_Prediction_Analysis/README.md

   |      pickup_day_no   	        |                                         Weekday in numbers                                                          |

- - Dummy Variable Creation: Machine Learning Algorithms cannot work on object type datatypes so for that reason if we have any categorical variable preent in the given dataset, I have to convert it.
-Since all the variables are in integer form.
+ - Dummy Variable Creation: Machine Learning Algorithms cannot work on object type datatypes so for that reason if we have any categorical variable preent in the given dataset, I have created dummy of time of day and pickup_day.
+Also, we created other variables such as Is_weekend, Is_starting_of_month etc for better analysis.

  Table-4: Final list of variables used in Model

   |       Columns            |                     |              |